 Many buildings are running inefficient chilled water systems.
 There is often one, large pump running at peak load and research shows that they are often over-pressurized and have low Delta T.

 This often happens because the chilled water system was badly commissioned or hastily designed, even before it started to operate.
 It can also happen because the building it services has changed purpose or design since it was built.
 No matter what the reason, an inefficient chilled water system can cause high energy bills and unhappy occupants.

 In this video, you can learn more about why a chilled water system might run inefficiently - and how Grundfos Distributed Pumping can minimize energy consumption while maximizing indoor comfort.

 The typical challenges

-When it comes to chilled water systems, many buildings are still working with inefficient, decade’s old solutions.
-As a result, these systems will typically experience a number of challenges, such as poor pump control, low Delta T, difficulties complying with building energy codes, as well as complexities in design, installation and commissioning.
+When it comes to chilled water systems, many buildings are still working with inefficient, decades old solutions.
+As a result, these chilled water systems will typically experience a number of challenges, such as poor pump control, low Delta T and difficulty complying with building energy codes, as well as complexities in design, installation and commissioning.

-Inefficiency occurs when pumps sized for full system flow and maximum pressure loss operate at too high a speed.
-This then results in over-pressurisation and low Delta T. Control and balancing valves therefore have to throttle the flow and pressure, which is like controlling the speed of a car with a handbrake.
+Inefficiency occurs when a chilled water pump sized for full system flow and maximum pressure loss operates at too high a speed.
+This results in over-pressurisation and low Delta T. Control and balancing valves have to throttle the flow and pressure.
+This is like controlling the speed of a car with a handbrake.

-Inadequate commissioning and poor pump control also lead to imbalanced systems and excessive energy use.
+Inadequate commissioning and poor chilled water pump control also lead to imbalanced systems and excessive energy use.
 And it’s not only energy waste that’s the problem; indoor comfort for occupants is also compromised.
-On top of this, there’s the risk of penalties if energy consumption requirements aren’t fully complied with.
+On top of this, there’s the risk of legal penalties if energy consumption requirements aren’t fully complied with.